StackVista/stackstate-docs/setup/otel/collector.md

     --from-literal=API_KEY='<stackstate-api-key>'
 ```

-Rancher Observability supports two types of keys:
+SUSE Observability supports two types of keys:
 - Receiver API Key
 - Ingestion API Key

 #### Receiver API Key

-You can find the API key for Rancher Observability on the Kubernetes Stackpack installation screen:
+You can find the API key for SUSE Observability on the Kubernetes Stackpack installation screen:

-1. Open Rancher Observability
+1. Open SUSE Observability
 2. Navigate to StackPacks and select the Kubernetes StackPack
 3. Open one of the installed instances
 4. Scroll down to the first set of installation instructions.
 It shows the API key as `STACKSTATE_RECEIVER_API_KEY` in text and as `'stackstate.apiKey'` in the command.

 #### Ingestion API Key

-Rancher Observability supports creating multiple Ingestion Keys.
+SUSE Observability supports creating multiple Ingestion Keys.
 This allows you to assign a unique key to each OpenTelemetry Collector for better security and access control.
 For instructions on generating an Ingestion API Key, refer to the [documentation page](../../use/security/k8s-ingestion-api-keys.md).

 ### Deploy the collector